admin-ll55/PyMacroV2-for-game-automation-keystroke-simulation/README.md

 # Welcome to PyMacro
 Platform: Windows
 Python: 3.7
+Description:
+It was deprecated due to compatability issues with pynput.
 Want to automate boring repeated actions?
 Here you can automate anything with ease.

 # How to use